 Loneliness is How You Find Yourself!

 I hope that it will help you and I’d love it if you could let me know if it does help you.
-You don’t have to try it if you don’t want to, but if you are feeling like there’s nothing else that helps, I would highly, highly encourage you to try cause you’re not going to be out anything if it doesn’t work for you.
+You don’t have to try it if you don’t want to.
+But if you are feeling like there’s nothing else that helps, I would highly encourage you to try cause you’re not going to be out anything if it doesn’t work for you.
 So let me know if it does and I will catch you the next time.